awsdocs/amazon-ec2-user-guide/doc_source/general-purpose-instances.md

   + Red Hat Enterprise Linux 8\.0 or later \(64\-bit Arm\)
   + SUSE Linux Enterprise Server 15 or later \(64\-bit Arm\)
   + Debian 10 or later \(64\-bit Arm\)
 + To get the best performance from your M6i instances, ensure that they have ENA driver version 2\.2\.9 or later\.
 Using an ENA driver earlier than version 1\.2 with these instances causes network interface attachment failures\.
-The following AMIs have a compatible ENA driver\:
+The following AMIs have a compatible ENA driver\.
   + Amazon Linux 2 with kernel 4\.14\.186
   + Ubuntu 20\.04 with kernel 5\.4\.0\-1025\-aws
   + Red Hat Enterprise Linux 8\.3 with kernel 4\.18\.0\-240\.1\.1\.el8\_3\.ARCH